alok-y/PatternQuest2/README.md

 # pattern quest

-remember the pattern of blinking colors and reclick the same pattern again to increase the level.
+remember the pattern of blinking colors and reclick the same pattern again to increase the level.# PatternQuest